-COURSE TITLE: SPORTS & ENTERTAINMENT MARKETING Grades 10-12; 1 credit; 36 weeks COURSE DESCRIPTION: Sports & Entertainment Marketing is a business course designed to use today's broad based athletic, sports and entertainment dynamic as a foundation for students to learn communications skills in concert with advertising, sales, marketing, and media development.
+COURSE TITLE: SPORTS & ENTERTAINMENT MARKETING Grades 10-12; 1 credit; 36 weeks COURSE DESCRIPTION: Sports & Entertainment Marketing is a business course designed to use today's broad-based athletic, sports and entertainment dynamic as a foundation for students to learn communications skills in concert with advertising, sales, marketing, and media development.
 Students will learn how to develop marketing strategies with a focus on advertising media targeted at the world of college and professional athletics and major entertainment venues.
-The final project for the class will consist of student developed multi-media presentations for the marketing of a professional athletic team or major entertainment attraction.
-Internet marketing activities will include learning how to utilize Google research and marketing tools and how to market and sell items with on-line auction tools including actual set-up and live sales on E-Bay.
-Cooperative Work Experience
+The final project for the class will consist of student-developed multimedia presentations for the marketing of a professional athletic team or major entertainment attraction.
+Internet marketing activities will include learning how to utilize Google research and marketing tools.
+Work-Based Learning Experience